 - (A) Impartiality.
 The Adjudicator must conduct his or her functions in an impartial manner. - (B) Recusal of Adjudicator. - (1) Recusal by Adjudicator.
-The Adjudicator may at any time recuse her/himself. - (2) Disqualification Sought by Party. - (a) Before the filing of the Adjudicator's decision, any party may move that the Adjudicator recuse her/himself on the ground of personal bias or basis for other disqualification by filing with the Adjudicator promptly upon discovery of the alleged facts an affidavit setting forth in detail the matters alleged to constitute grounds for disqualification. - (b) The Adjudicator must rule upon the motion, stating the grounds therefor.
+The Adjudicator may at any time recuse her/himself. - (2) Recusal Sought by Party. - (a) Before the filing of the Adjudicator's decision, any party may move that the Adjudicator recuse her/himself on the ground of personal bias or other disqualification by filing with the Adjudicator promptly upon discovery of the alleged facts an affidavit setting forth in detail the matters alleged to constitute grounds for recusal. - (b) The Adjudicator must rule upon the motion, stating the grounds therefor.
 If the Adjudicator concludes that the motion is timely and has merit, the Adjudicator must promptly recuse her/himself and withdraw from the adjudication.
-If (s)he does not recuse her/himself and withdraw from the adjudication, (s)he must proceed with the adjudication. - (c) A party may seek review of the Adjudicator's denial of a motion for disqualification only at the conclusion of the proceeding, unless the requirements of Rule 400 (Interlocutory Review) are satisfied. - (C) Unavailability of Adjudicator.
+If (s)he does not recuse her/himself and withdraw from the adjudication, (s)he must proceed with the adjudication, or if the hearing has been concluded, (s)he must proceed with the issuance of her/his decision. - (c) A party may appeal the Adjudicator's denial of a motion for recusal only at the conclusion of the proceeding unless the requirements of MAR 400 (Interlocutory Review) are satisfied. - (C) Unavailability of Adjudicator.
 If the [Chief Adjudicator] finds that the Adjudicator is unable to perform her/his duties or otherwise becomes unavailable, the [Chief Adjudicator] must designate another adjudicator to serve.

 - 1. The APA (5 U.S.C. § 556(b)) provides as follows: "The functions of presiding employees and of employees participating in decisions in accordance with section 557 of this title shall be conducted in an impartial manner.
 A presiding or participating employee may at any time disqualify [her/himself].
-On the filing in good faith of a timely and sufficient affidavit of personal bias or other disqualification of a presiding or participating employee, the agency shall determine the matter as part of the record and decision in the case." - 2. (to subsection (B)): See Admin.
-Conf. of the U.S., Recommendation 2016-4, Evidentiary Hearings Not Required by the Administrative Procedure Act, ¶ 5, 81 Fed.
-Reg.
-94,312 (Dec.
-23, 2016) (recommending that agencies' procedural regulations provide that adjudicators can be disqualified due to bias, and that procedural regulations and manuals explain when and how parties should raise claims of bias and how agencies can resolve them).
-This rule does not specify a recusal or disqualification standard.
+On the filing in good faith of a timely and sufficient affidavit of personal bias or other disqualification of a presiding or participating employee, the agency shall determine the matter as part of the record and decision in the case." - 2. (to subsection (B)): This rule does not specify a recusal standard.
 Others have noted the difficulty of "finding the appropriate, specific set of governing [ethical] rules" for agency adjudicators.
-See, e.g., James E. Moliterno, The Administrative Judiciary's Independence Myth, 41 WAKE FOREST L. REV. 1191, 1194 (2006) (citing various state and federal standards governing recusals and other ethical considerations for administrative adjudicators); see generally Patricia E. Salkin, Judging Ethics for Administrative
+See, e.g., James E. Moliterno, The Administrative Judiciary's Independence Myth, 41 WAKE FOREST L. REV. 1191, 1194 (2006) (citing various state and federal standards governing recusals and other ethical considerations for administrative adjudicators); see generally Patricia E. Salkin, Judging Ethics for Administrative Law Judges, 11 WIDENER J. PUB.
+L. 7 (2002) (discussing the treatment of ethics for primarily state administrative adjudicators).
+Because promulgating a code of ethical conduct for adjudicators goes beyond the scope of these rules, each agency should determine the appropriate standard for recusal in its adjudications.